prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 #### Step 3: Prepare the Player
 {:.no_toc}

-Create the instance of `PlayerView` and put it to the app UI.
+Create the instance of `PlayerView` and display it in the app UI.

 #### Step 4: Make a bid request
 {:.no_toc}

-The `fetchDemand` method makes a bid request to the prebid server.
-Use the methods which returs the targing map int the result clusre.
+The `fetchDemand` method makes a bid request to the Prebid Server.
+Use the methods which return the targeting map in the result closure.

 #### Step 5: Generate GAM Instream URI
 {:.no_toc}